maxpoliak/ile-cli/README.md

 Integrate it into your project as a submodule.
 Use this to create a complex management plane for your application with many branches and command tree nodes.

+Build and run a small Linux application [demo](demo/README.md) to test the interface.